Last Updated on July 11, 2023

 These come in all shapes and sizes.
 You don’t need heavy leather gloves either.
 Work gloves provide anything from knuckle and hand protection to cut protection.
 Many now offer areas that let you use your smartphone without having to remove the gloves.
 Overall, we prefer thinner gloves that fit snugly for most projects.
 They offer good protection while remaining tactile.

 The cloth/paper type will work for simple and low-dust applications.
 For anything involving long-term work, we recommend an N95-rated mask.
-The better models include a vent, and some even offer a rechargeable fan to evacuate warm air you breathe out.
+The better models include a vent, and some even offer a rechargeable fan to evacuate the warm air you breathe out.
 For extreme work, consider a respirator.

 You want a good 50-foot extension cord.
 We actually prefer a couple of 50-foot cords over a single 100-foot cord due to how difficult longer cords are to manage.
 Spend the few extra dollars and get cords that use 12 AWG wire.
 See our extension cord size chart article for more info on how that affects your power tools.

 Shop Vac or Dust Extractor

 We recommend at least a 6 gallon wet/dry vacuum.
 These have dropped significantly in price over the years, making them very affordable.
 Check out our Best Shop-Vac Reviews article for some great recommendations.
-That article also helps you understand the difference between a shop vac and dust extractor.
+That article also helps you understand the difference between a shop vac and a dust extractor.
 To summarize, a shop vac cleans up messes, and a dust extractor removes dust and debris caused by a tool cutting concrete, masonry, or wood.

 Not to be confused with plastic, drop cloths come in handy for protecting floors and furniture from paint and dust.
 Make sure to get one that is at least 8ft by 10ft in size.
 Unlike plastic, paint doesn’t smear across a drop cloth—making them the preferred “tool” of this sort for professional painters.
 While you shop for these, also grab some clean rags.
-These work well for clean up, applying stain, protecting surfaces, and more.
+These work well for cleanup, applying stains, protecting surfaces, and more.
 You may also want to buy a small case of blue shop towels.